 - will be actively involved in a DPA mainstage production which requires vocal or instrumental performance during the intended semester of private study.

-Students who do not match one of these requirements have the option of taking private lessons for non-credit (MUS-021 and MUS-022) with an increased course fee.
+Students who do not match one of these requirements have the option of taking private lessons for non-credit (MUS-021 and MUS-022).
+Special course fees apply.

-All students registering for Applied Music (MUS-121, 122, 334, 434) must register for and attend AMPL, a mandatory Applied Music Performance Lab (MUS-001).
-This zero credit lab is scheduled for Wednesdays from 11:45-1:00 pm in the Abramson Family Recital Hall, Room 160.
+All students registering for Applied Music (MUS-121, 122, 334, 434) must register for and attend AMPL, a corequisite Applied Music Performance Lab (MUS-001).
+This zero credit lab meets Wednesdays from 11:20am-12:35pm in the Abramson Family Recital Hall.
 Requirements for all registrants will be provided by your instructor as part of your Applied Music syllabus.
 Students take this course as a Pass/Fall option only, not for a grade option.

-Contact Music Program Director, Nancy Jo Snider, at 202-885-3872 or firstname.lastname@example.org to register or to have questions answered.
+Contact Music Program Director, Nancy Jo Snider, at 202-885-3872 or email@example.com for permission to register or with questions.

 Please see individual instructors on Music Faculty page.